 Directions

 Allow students to work individually or in teams.
-Provide each student or team with a set of logic blocks.
+Provide each student or team with a set of attribute blocks.
 Present the problem and criteria to the students and ensure that they understand the task.

 Problem